Contributing to the seL4 documentation

 Style

-This repo contains sources in various formats.
-We will add style guides and tools for checking conformance to these style guides.
-If there isn’t a tool to check style conformance, then we won’t be too pedantic about if the style is being followed correctly.
+This repository contains sources in various formats.
 The general principle is to follow the same style used in the rest of the file or similar files.

-• HTML: Should be only used for presentation related content.
-Try and use markdown when possible.
+- HTML: Should be only used for presentation related content.
+Use markdown when possible.
 Styleguide.
-We use tidy for detecting errors in the generated site.

 Code review process

 Someone who is familiar with the source will review your changes.
-They may request changes or have questions.
-If no more feedback is required, we will likely approve and then merge the PR.
+They may request changes or have questions, or merge the pull request if everything looks good.

 Reporting an issue or feature enhancement